Core Values of #TeachLivingPoets

-- We seek to expose students to new ideas and to people who are different.
+- We seek to expose students to new ideas and to people who are different than them.

-- We seek to uplift voices of BIPOC poets, LBGTQ+ poets, and poets with disabilities.
+- We seek to uplift the voices of BIPOC poets, LBGTQ+ poets, and poets with disabilities.

 - We seek to celebrate the arts in schools, especially poetry.